leighklotz/blatano/README.md

 - Hash Monster: crack wifi
 - CovidSniffer: nearby covid beacon counter

-For WiFi, the display is an abbreviated 2.4 GHz WiFi channel spectrum graph showing the strongest signal on each channel.
+Landscape at the bottom of the screen is an abbreviated 2.4 GHz WiFi channel spectrum graph showing the strongest signal on each channel.

 # Sensing